solidiquis/erdtree/README.md

 Additionally:
 - A directory will have a size equal to the sum of the sizes of all of its entries.
 The size of the directory itself is negligble and isn't taken into account.
 - Hidden files, files excluded by `.gitignore`, and files excluded via globbing will be ommitted from the total memory size of their parent directories.
-- Special files such a named pipes, sockets, etc. have negligble sizes so their disk usage isn't reported.
+- Special files such a named pipes, sockets, etc. have negligible sizes so their disk usage aren't reported.

 ### Files without read permissions